FOR IMMEDIATE RELEASE – January 27, 2017

 Rea Callender, CEO, Nevada County Fairgrounds

-Nevada County Fairgrounds Foundation’s Speaker Series Features Anita Oberbauer
+Nevada County Fairgrounds Foundation’s Speaker Series Features Stephanie Ortiz

 About the Nevada County Fairgrounds Foundation: The Nevada County Fairgrounds Foundation’s mission is to support and improve the community’s Fairgrounds, and to support youth in agriculture.
 For information, visit here.

-Anita Oberbauer, Professor and Chair of the Department of Animal Science at the University of California, Davis, spent Wednesday evening sharing her experience and words of advice with students from Nevada Union and Bear River.
-Anita served as a guest speaker at the Nevada County Fairgrounds Foundation’s Speaker Series, which brings business education to local high school students.
+Stephanie Ortiz, Executive Dean of Nevada County’s Sierra College Campus, served as a guest speaker this week at the Nevada County Fairgrounds Foundation’s Speaker Series, which brings business education to local high school students.